Blog

 This is why it is critical to avoid admitting any degree of fault at the scene of the accident.
 Insurance companies will look for any statement they can use to assign blame to you and reduce your settlement.

-Step 9: Know Where Slip and Fall Accidents Commonly Happen
+Where Do Most Slip and Fall Accidents Occur?

 Slip and fall accidents in Florida happen in a wide range of locations.
 Understanding where these incidents most commonly occur can help you recognize when a property owner may have been negligent.